 Facilities

-The Chemistry Department at Frostburg State University is home to modern undergraduate teaching and research laboratories and state-of-the-art equipment.
+The Chemistry and Physics Department at Frostburg State University is home to modern undergraduate teaching and research laboratories and state-of-the-art equipment.
 The laboratories are housed in the Compton Science Center, erected in 2003.

 Instruments

-All chemistry majors and minors get the opportunity to use state-of-the-art instrumentation in their upper division courses.
+All chemistry and physics majors and minors get the opportunity to use state-of-the-art instrumentation in their upper division courses.
 Some of the instruments available for use include:

 - Thermo Nicolet 6700 Fourrier Transform Infrared Spectrophotometer